20AndersDev/HTML-and-CSS-CA/README.md

 When i was done with all the pages, i looked over the code i have written and undestood quickly that i needed to make more descriptive tags na dtidy up the CSS code. i went over all the pages again and made sure that if another developer was going to make changes on the code it would be easy to understand.

+I have chekced every site trough the Markup validation and WAVE tools

 overall i am quite happy with the result and i think i made a quite similar website to the prototype

 ### Known errors